Our first overseas trip with 2 kids…then…..

-Lima, Cusco, Machu Picchu, Puerto Vallarta, Samana, Las Vegas, Los Angeles, Portland, Chicago, Calgary, Vancouver, Toronto, St. Johns, Dublin(5x), Belfast, Connemara, Giant’s Causeway, London, Lake District(11x), Manchester, Lancaster, Birmingham, Watford, Gloustershire, Scotland, Wales, Amsterdam, Haarlem, Lisbon, Porto, Lagos, Douro Valley, Munich, Augsberg, Stuttgart, Berlin, Heideburg, Frankfurt, Paris, Versailles, Rome, Venice, Florence, Napoli, Brugges, Brussels, Athens, Rhodes, Patmos, Ho Chi Minh City, Mekong Delta, Kuala Lumpur, Penang, Seoul, Taipei, Taiwan, Singapore, Perth, Sydney, Tokyo, Hiroshima…
+Lima, Cusco, Machu Picchu, Santiago, Valparaiso, Cancun, Puerto Vallarta, Samana, Las Vegas, Los Angeles, Portland, Chicago, Calgary, Vancouver, Toronto, St. Johns, Dublin(5x), Belfast, Connemara, Giant’s Causeway, London, Lake District(11x), Manchester, Lancaster, Birmingham, Watford, Gloustershire, Scotland, Wales, Amsterdam, Haarlem, Lisbon, Porto, Lagos, Douro Valley, Munich, Augsberg, Stuttgart, Berlin, Heideburg, Frankfurt, Paris, Versailles, Rome, Venice, Florence, Napoli, Brugges, Brussels, Athens, Rhodes, Patmos, Ho Chi Minh City, Mekong Delta, Kuala Lumpur, Penang, Seoul, Taipei, Taiwan, Singapore, Perth, Sydney, Tokyo, Hiroshima…

 We love to travel.
 What better way to learn about cultures and ask questions than to spend 4 weeks at a time traveling out of 1 carry-on suitcase?
 Indie traveling can be done very cheaply when one does all their own bookings on public transport, hostels, campgrounds, and Airbnb.
 It can be challenging with 5 children, but it takes a bit of planning and living on only what is absolutely necessary to bring.